marlonrichert/zsh-autocomplete/README.md

 # Autocomplete for Zsh
-This plugin for Zsh adds real-time type-ahead autocompletion to your command line, similar to what you find desktop apps.
+This plugin for Zsh adds real-time type-ahead autocompletion to your command line, similar to what you find in desktop apps.
 While you type on the command line, available completions are listed automatically; no need to press any keyboard shortcuts.
 Press <kbd>Tab</kbd> to insert the top completion or <kbd>↓</kbd> to select a different one.